Computer Hardware, Electronics, Hardware, Monitor, Screen, Face, Head, Person

 2020s

-Fourth genreation of digital diplomacy tools
+Fourth generation of digital diplomacy tools

 A hand holding a glowing screen

 On 24 February 2022, during the early hours of the Ukraine conflict, AI-powered tools were used to track troop movements, verify disinformation, and provide real-time analysis for decision-makers.
 AI-driven tools, from chatbots to predictive analytics, have since transformed how diplomats process information, manage crises, and engage with the public.
-Machine learning and natural language processing enable more efficient workflows, supporting diplomacy in an increasingly complex world
+Machine learning and natural language processing enable more efficient workflows, supporting diplomacy in an increasingly complex world.

 On 23 March 2022, the Republic of Barbados became the first country to establish an embassy in the metaverse, hosted on the Decentraland platform.
 This milestone marked the growing role of virtual and augmented reality in diplomacy, enabling immersive diplomatic engagements, virtual summits, and cross-border collaboration beyond traditional physical meetings.
 The metaverse is opening new avenues for diplomatic representation and global engagement.